 The minimum signal-to-noise ratio allowed for an acceptable solution is specified in the minsnr parameter.
-Not all tasks have this one.
+BETA ALERT: Not all calibration tasks have this parameter.

 4.4.1.6 Action: append and solnorm

 The following parameters control some things that happen after solutions are obtained: